On a robust risk measurement approach for capital determination errors minimization: Empirical illustration

-In this section, we present an empirical example to illustrate the use of our risk measures $R_\rho$ for capital determination.
-Our choices for $\rho$ are EL, MSD, ES, EVaR and ML.
-These measures are described in last section.
-For MSD, we chose $\beta =1$ to incorporate all the deviation term\footnote{Similar value of $\beta$ is used in \cite{Righi2017b} to estimate loss-deviation risk measures.
-Their results showed a better result of risk measures penalized by deviation in comparison with their counterpart without deviation.}.
+In this section, we expose an empirical illustration of our proposed approach for capital determination problem considering real financial data.
+We consider $\mathcal{Q}^\prime = \mathcal{Q}_{\rho}$, where $\rho$ refers to EL, MSD, ES, EVaR and ML.
+These measures are described in Example \ref{ex:risk}.
+For MSD, we chose $\beta =1$ to incorporate all the deviation term\footnote{Similar value of $\beta$ is used in \cite{righi2017simulation} to estimate loss-deviation risk measures.
+Their results showed a better performance of risk measures penalized by deviation in comparison with their counterpart without deviation.}.
 The values of $\alpha$ are $0.025$ in the case of ES and $0.00145$ for EVaR.
-The latest revisions of the Committee on Banking Supervision recommend this $\alpha$ for ES (see \cite{basel2013fundamental}) and for EVaR this value is closely comparable to $ES^{0.025}$ for a normally distributed $X$ (see \cite{bellini2017risk}).
-For the financial position $X$, we consider log-returns of S\&P500 U.S. market index multiplied by 100, which is a typical example of financial asset used in academic research.
-Regarding the costs of risk overestimation ($G$) and underestimation ($L$), we consider yield rates of the U.S. Treasury Bill with maturity of three months and the U.S. Dollar based Overnight London Interbank Offered Rate (LIBOR).
+The latest revisions of the Committee on Banking Supervision recommend this $\alpha$ for ES (see \cite{basel2013fundamental}) and for EVaR this value is closely comparable to $ES^{0.025}$ for a normally distributed $X$ (see \cite{Bellini2017}).

+For the financial position $X$, we consider log-returns of S\&P 500 U.S. market index multiplied by 100, which is a typical example of a financial asset used in academic research.
+Regarding the costs of risk overestimation ($G$) and underestimation ($L$), we consider yield rates of the U.S. Treasury Bill with maturity of three months and the U.S. Dollar based Overnight London Interbank Offered Rate (LIBOR)\footnote{We emphasize that here our intention is only to illustrate the applicability of our approach.
+In this way, different costs from risk overestimation ($G$) and underestimation ($L$) can be considered.
+In periods of greater instability, more aggressive rates can be used as a cost from underestimation, for example.}.
 These rates represent, respectively, a risk-free investment with high liquidity where the surplus over capital requirement could be safely applied, and a rate for providential loans when capital requirement is not enough.
-Again, these assets are frequently considered in academic research.
 We consider daily data from January 2001 to May 2018, being $N = 4376$ observations.
 We convert both yield rates to daily frequency.
-As in the section of the proposed approach, we do not impose the restriction $G \leq L$ so as not to alter the natural evolution of the rates used.